-They now use black soldier fly larvae to change organic waste into animal feed.
-Consumers can directly buy larvae on their website, or they can purchase an entire kit, the Coop+™ to start raising chickens in their backyard.
-In doing so, they hope to make it easier for people to access local foods, as they can use the eggs their chickens lay, Katz said.
+The team received $40,000 of support from The Dow Chemical Company Foundation through the the Dow Distinguished Awards competition to conduct a study about how black soldier flies might contribute to the agriculture and waste management industry.
+As a result, they now use black soldier fly larvae to change organic waste into animal feed.
+Consumers can directly buy larvae on the Kulisha website, or they can purchase an entire kit, the Coop+™ to start raising chickens in their backyard.
+In doing so, the team hopes to make it easier for people to access local foods, as they can use the eggs their chickens lay, Katz said.

 “There are two problems we address.
 One is that there are tons of food waste that is thrown away, and it’s still packed with nutrients, which is a huge waste.
 Secondly, we’re looking to replace unsustainable fishing methods like trawling, which is how we currently get fishmeal, the protein base in many animal feeds,” Katz said.